filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 - Auto-renewing deals: Without repeating data transfers when deals expire or get slashed.
 - Self-repairing deals: If a provider has failed sectors and wants to recover the data, instead of having clients resend the data, replication workers can resend it automatically.
 - Retrying deals: Where a client dispatches their deal data to a depot and, for a small fee, has the deal data transmitted and satisfactorily delivered to the provider.

-### Replication workers

-If clients today want to replicate a piece of data with N providers, they have to perform the data transfer to each provider.

-With smart contracts on the FVM, you can automatically replicate data across providers in the Filecoin network to incentivized replication actors without client involvement.
-The smart contracts would obey a user-defined policy with specifications like region, latency, price, or other characteristics.

 ### Time-locked retrieval